 Relationship between Three Financial Statements

 We can say all three financial statements are dependent on each other.
-Net income figure from the income statement goes into the cash flow statement and balance sheet.
+The net income figure from the income statement goes into the cash flow statement and balance sheet.
 The closing balance of cash in the balance sheet comes from the adjustments made to last year’s closing balance for operating, investing, and financing activities.
-Also, we add back depreciation figure from the income statement to the capital expenditure in the Cash Flow statement.
+Also, we add back the depreciation figure from the income statement to the capital expenditure in the Cash Flow statement.
 Moreover, the depreciation figure also comes in the balance sheet.